eep60b/etlexamples/web-applications/web-clients/weather-data-retrieval/src/main/resources/linux/readme.txt

         [Failed to start metd.service: Unit metd.service failed to load: No such file or directory.]
     Run this command: systemctl daemon-reload
     Rerun service metd start.

+120.Change the ownership of /tmp/metdata for windows to retrieve the data:
+            chown zc:staff metdata -R
+             chmod -R 777 metdata